SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-render-html-strings/rule.md

 :::

 ::: info
 You should only use IHtmlString when you are sure that the string doesn't contain any potentially harmful script tags.
-When dealing with user-provided content or content from an untrusted source, always ensure to sanitize or validate the HTML before rendering it.
+When dealing with user-provided content or content from an untrusted source, always sanitize or validate the HTML before rendering it.
 :::